cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: N/A

 #### Message
-* Semantics: Send a message to another system; for example, a Slack message or a PagerDuty alert.
+* Semantics: Send a message to another system; for example, a Slack message or an Email.
+This is different from "Create Request" because the pipeline doesn't need to store a link/handle for the new request.
 * Aliases: N/A
 * Inputs: Output of previous steps.
 * Outputs: Message Return Code / Results
 * Other Results and Side Effects: Message sent.

 #### Create Request
 * Semantics: Create a request in another system; for example, create a Change Request that must be approved for a deployment to production.
+This is different from "Message" because we need to get a link/reference for the new request, and store it, so we can potentially update it later.
 * Aliases: Approval, Ticket, Issue, Work Item
 * Inputs: Source Code Reference (Repository, Branch, Commit), Link to Previous Work Item, Provisioned Resources, Routes to Deployments
 * Outputs: Request Return Code/Results, Link to New Request